microsoft/promptflow-rag-project-template/README.md

 >Note: the deploy folder is where the llm app is packaged.

 3) Inspect the requirement.txt file in the 'deploy/flow' directory.
-If empty, please manually add all the python packages from the environment.yaml file located at the root directory.

 4) Inspect the connection files in the 'deploy/connections' and double-check information such as api_base and api_version.